AshokKandpal2001/DALLE-2.0/README.md

 Users need to have the following APIs and keys ready before using the project:

-- OpenAI API Key: Users must obtain their OpenAI API key.
+- OpenAI API Key: Users must obtain their OpenAI API key from https://platform.openai.com/api-keys.
-- Cloudinary API Key: Provide guidance on acquiring a Cloudinary API key.
-- MongoDB API Key: Explain how users can get their MongoDB API key.
+- Cloudinary API Key: Go to cloudinary.com and sign-up.
+After Creating your account go to dashboard and there you will find your Cloud Name , Cloudinary API Key and Cloudinary Secret Key.
+Copy all three and paste them in the .env file as per the naming convention in server/index.js
+- MongoDB API Key: Create your MongoDB database and copy your MongoDB url and paste it int .env file and connect your application to Mongo DB.

 ### Installation

-Explain the steps required to set up the project locally, including any installations or configurations needed.

-### Running the Project

-Provide instructions on how to run both the client and server sides of the project.

-## Contributing
+Download the zip or Clone the repository.
+Go to client folder and run `npm install` command to install all the client side dependencies and run  `npm run dev ` to start your application.
+Similarly go to the server folder and run `npm install` command to install all the dependencies and then run `npm run start` and this command will run your server

 Explain how users can contribute to the project, whether through bug reports, feature requests, or code contributions.